nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 &= \frac{p(\mathbf{s}_{t} \mid \mathbf{v}_{1:t-1}) \color{green}{g}(\mathbf{v}_{t} \mid \mathbf{s}_{t})}{p(\mathbf{v}_{t} \mid \mathbf{v}_{1:t-1})}
 \end{aligned}\end{equation}\tag{8}\label{eq8}$$

 Which is the indeed same result that we got through the prediction and correction steps.

-Again, this way of getting to the same result is useful for calculations involved in deriving particle filtering algorithms.
+The two perspectives, namely the prediction-correction equations or the recursive formulations, can be both used to derive concrete algorithms in slightly different ways.
+Let's highlight the two most important equations for particle filtering:

 <div id="example1">